twfahey1/pantheon-goaccess/README.md

-# GoAccess VM
+# Pantheon GoAccess

 ## Overview
-- Preconfigured w/ GoAccess - configuration is in `/usr/local/etc/goaccess`
+This is intended to provide a Docker image for analyzing Pantheon site logs.

 ## Setup
-- Make sure you have Docker setup
+- Make sure you have Docker setup -
 ### Building from the Dockerfile
 - From the directory you have cloned this repo, run `docker build .`.
 The output should give you the hash for the container, e.g.:
 ```